SSSuperDan/DBLP-Parser/README.md

 Parse the DBLP XML file and convert it to CSV

-positional arguments:
+Arguments:
-  xml_filename          The XML file that will be parsed dtd_filename          The DTD file used to parse the XML file outputfile            The output CSV file
+  xml_filename          The DBLP XML file that will be parsed dtd_filename          The DTD file used to parse the XML file outputfile            The output CSV filename

 ```

 ## Some outputs
+Elements & Attributes:
 ```
 Elements : {'book', 'proceedings', 'www', 'inproceedings', 'article', 'phdthesis', 'incollection', 'mastersthesis'}
 Attributes : {